luisfurquim/goose/README.md

-# goose
-Simple golang log package for debug purposes
+// Package goose is a simple golang log package for debug purposes.

-The idea is very simple.
+// The idea is very simple.
 You create variables of type goose.Alert and set its debug level.
-We suggest you set these variables to level 0 when you don't want any log messages at all.
+// We suggest you set these variables to level 0 when you don't want any log messages at all.
-Set to level 1 to log error messages.
-Set to level 2 or above for increasing levels of log verbosity.
+// Set to level 1 to log error messages.
+Set to level 2 or above for increasing levels of log
+// verbosity.

 The package offers 4 methods to emit debug messages: